Yousef-Div123/FallingSky/README.md

 -Use right and left arrows to move

-note that you need to install python and install pygame in your device to run the files.
+note that you need to install python and pygame in your device to run the files.